eclipse-tractusx/traceability-foss/docs/concept/#521-revoked-notification-handling/#521-revoked-notification-handling.md

 - During policy check, throw separate Exceptions based on the type of failure.
   - If policy is not valid -> UsagePolicyExpiredException
   - If policy is valid but notification not permitted -> UsagePolicyPermissionException
-- New quality investigation & alert status: "Failed"
+- Transient quality investigation & alert status: "FAILED"
   - Notification set to this status, when it could not be sent due to the policy exceptions
-- Error text message informing the user of the exception
+- Error toast message informing the user of the exception
 - Detailed status information stored in the message history of the notification
 - User must be able to resend the notification